The UH Fitness Center in Avon Offers Myofascial Release to Relieve Stress and Improve Overall Health

 A myofascial release treatment begins with the client lying on a massage table, fully clothed.
 The practitioner will begin applying gentle pressure to the muscles in affected areas – usually the hips, shoulders or neck.
 Through touch, the practitioner will be able to feel which muscles need to be stretched and will apply pressure until the muscle relaxes.
 Some clients may experience mild discomfort while the muscles release; however, others find myofascial release to be a relaxing form of treatment.

-Schedule a Myofascial Release Session at the Fitness Center
+Schedule a Myofascial Release Session at the UH Fitness Center in Avon

 Each person’s body reacts differently to myofascial release, so relief can come in as few as three one-hour sessions, or a longer regimen could be recommended.
 For more information on pricing or to book an appointment, please call 440-988-6801.